ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 22. When **Microsoft Word** opens, select **Blank document**.

-23. Enter some text in the document, then save the file to the **Desktop** as whatever file name you wish.
+23. Enter some text in the document, then save the file to the **Desktop** as whatever file name you wish (make sure you save it to the Desktop as you will upload it from there in the next few steps).

 24. Close Word.